Transitioning from Female Fisherman to Motherhood with Serena Dabney

 Do you know women who have come back to fishing after having babies?

-What is it like to go from fisherman to a partner of a commercial fisherman and being the one staying behind while he goes off?
+What is it like to go from fisherman to a partner of a commercial fisherman and be the one staying behind while he goes off?

 I’m totally mixed.
 Because for a long time, and still, when I hear the exciting stuff, I really miss it.
 Like the big catches, the beautiful days, and the forever sunsets.
 (Due to the latitude of Alaska, twilight can end after midnight).